garrettfenchel/Coding-Dojo-Predicting-Poverty/README.md

-# Predicting-Poverty-HH-data-
+# Predicting Poverty
-Coding Dojo Machine Learning course project, predicting whether indiviudals are above or below the poverty line.
+As a part of the Machine Learning Coding Dojo course, will be predicting if individuals are above or below the poverty line at the $2.50/day threshold.